Thav0/omnistack10-rocketseat/README.md

 ## :rocket: About the challenge
 <p>
-The goal of this project was to build web app and mobile to find developers near the user, using distance calculation in a radio of 10km
+The goal of this project was to build web app and mobile app to find developers near the client, using distance calculation in a radio of 10km
 </p>

 ## :airplane: NodeJS